 See some of the more unexpected objects from our collections.
-Items on display range from a section of the bar where the Dambusters crew used to drink, through to a sofa which troops in Afghanistan made out of HESCO bastion fencing.
+Items on display range from a section of the bar where the Dambusters crew used to drink to a sofa which troops in Afghanistan made out of HESCO bastion fencing.

 Innocent packaging can mask dark secrets.
-Untold millions of games consoles have been sold worldwide.
-In every one the capacitors that hold and store high levels of electrical charge contain Columbite-Tantalite, or Coltan for short.
-Coltan is a key part of many modern devices.
-As well as Playstations, (like this PS2 in our collection) and Xboxes, it drives smartphones, laptops, printers and digital cameras.
+In every games console the capacitors that hold and store high levels of electrical charge contain Columbite-Tantalite, or Coltan for short.
+Coltan is a key part of modern devices from Playstations, (like this PS2 in our collection) and Xboxes, to smartphones, laptops, printers and digital cameras.

 Yet the United Nations describes Coltan as ‘the engine of conflict in the Democratic Republic of the Congo’.
 80% of the world’s Coltan lies in eastern Congo.
 Ruthless militias from the Congo and neighbouring Rwanda, Uganda and Burundi have illegally mined vast quantities of Coltan since 2000, mostly using enforced local labour.
 The violent struggle this has unleashed has caused over five million deaths.
 The cost of your gadget is much higher than the price in the shop.